-As we recover, we’re committed to embracing a new vision for the center of our city, where everyone feels that they belong and everyone has an opportunity to participate and share in the prosperity.
-The downtowns that rebuild in this way will be more dynamic, desirable and resilient.
+As we focus on recovery and renewal, DSA is committed to a new vision for our center city, where everyone feels that they belong and has an opportunity to participate and share in the prosperity.
+The downtowns that rebuild in this way will be more dynamic, desirable, inclusive and resilient.

-Whether you’re a longtime DSA member, potential investor or exploring the benefits of DSA membership, we invite you to join us as we reshape and reengerize this downtown into an even better version of the one we knew in March 2020.
+Whether you’re a longtime DSA member, potential investor or exploring the benefits of DSA membership, we invite you to join us as we reimagine downtown Seattle together.

 President & CEO